 0% interest credit card balance transfer offers are a little different.

 The concept is similar in that you get a certain amount of time to pay without any interest being added.

 The difference is that if you don’t complete the payments by the end of the term, you only start getting charged interest on the balance at the end of the period going forward.

-Once your promotional period ends, whatever balance that remains will convert to a new principle balance and be subjected to a new interest rate based on your credit qualifications and the terms outlined in the credit agreement.
+Once your promotional period ends, whatever balance that remains will convert to a new principal balance and be subjected to a new interest rate based on your credit qualifications and the terms outlined in the credit agreement.

-You do however, have the option to do another balance transfer of the remaining balance to yet another card if you qualify!
+You do, however, have the option to do another balance transfer of the remaining balance to yet another card if you qualify!

 Like with any credit offer, everything is contingent on you getting approved.

 There are no guarantees that any of this will apply to you if you have a bad credit history or are very behind on your obligations.